 If your self-consciousness is a trigger of anxiety you're not alone!
 To help, I've created an ONLINE COURSE based on sharing everything I used to conquer my own severe anxiety.
-Check it out, take the first lesson for free, and get lifetime access to the full course for only $10 with the promo code 'ANXIETY_FREE10'
+Check it out, take the first lesson for free!

 For more brutally honest personal development content designed for those who actually want to change be sure to subscribe to my YouTube Channel and to follow me on Instagram.
 And to receive my free eBook on 5 Simple Daily Hacks For A Genuinely Happier Life click HERE.